 New Poetry Project 2.0

 Last fall, I published eight new poems here at Modern Confessional and across my social media platforms.
 Thousands of people read those poems, so it was a no-brainer to bring the project back again this fall.
 Starting next Saturday, Oct.
 14, I will post the first of four poems here and on Facebook, Twitter and Instagram to launch New Poetry Project 2.0.
-Publication dates for the remaining three will be Oct.
-28, Nov.
-11 and Nov.
-25. I'm excited to share this new work with you!
+There will be another poem before the end of October and two more in November.
+I'm excited to share this new work with you!

 I have had the good fortune to have many of my new poems appear in some fantastic journals this year, including The Cortland Review, Foglifter, Impossible Archetype, VerseWrights, and forthcoming in Diode.
 New work is also forthcoming in the Reading Queer anthology.
 I have additional new work out for submission as I write this, so I'm looking forward (fingers crossed) to a few more acceptances by year's end.